Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Bounding the cohomology of Nichols algebras

 \begin{rem}

-It is worth pointing out (although we will not use this fact) that one can in fact form a variant on this complex with $\mA(V^*)$ in place of $\mB(V^*)$, since $R$ is isomorphic to the diagonal cohomology of both $\mA(V)$ and $\mB(V)$.
+It is worth pointing out (although we will not use this fact) that one can in fact form a variant on this complex with $\mA(V^*_\epsilon)$ in place of $\mB(V^*_\epsilon)$, since $R$ is the diagonal cohomology of both of these algebras.
 The resulting complex is precisely the ``Koszul-like" complex of section 4 of \cite{evw} which was constructed from the arc complex for braid groups.
-One of the main technical advantages of the approach in this paper is that the complex based upon $\mB(V^*)$ is substantially smaller and easier to compute than the one based on $\mA(V^*)$.
+One of the main technical advantages of the approach in this paper is that the complex based upon $\mB(V^*_\epsilon)$ is substantially smaller and easier to compute than the one based on $\mA(V^*_\epsilon)$.
+In particular, the machinery introduced in section 6 requires the Hopf algebra $A$ to be generated in degree 1, which is true of $\mB(V^*_\epsilon)$ but not of $\mA(V^*_\epsilon)$.

 \end{rem}